-Your Expedition Team will be happy to point out that it is here where the most recent evidence of volcanic eruption on Deception Island can be seen.
+Your expedition team will point out where the most recent evidence of volcanic eruption on Deception Island can be seen.

-Chinstrap and Adélie penguin rookeries are found on this point, situated on the south coast of King George Island.
-The beaches here are often crowded with southern elephant, fur, and Weddell seals hauled-out on the rocks.
+Chinstrap and Adelie penguin rookeries are found on this point, which is situated on the south coast of King George Island.
+The beaches are often crowded with southern elephant, fur, and Weddell seals hauled-out on the rocks.

-To reach Whaler’s Bay it is necessary to sail through a narrow passage called Neptune’s Bellows.
+To reach Whaler’s Bay, sail through the narrow passage of Neptune’s Bellows.
 The bay was used by whalers from 1906 to 1931 and is part of a protected harbour created by a circular flooded caldera, known as Deception Island.
-Along with waddling penguins and lounging seals, you’ll see rusting remains of whaling operations on the beach.
-Watch for steam that may rise from geothermally heated water springs along the shoreline.
+Along with waddling penguins and lounging seals, you’ll see the rusty remains of whaling operations on the beach.
+Watch for steam rising from geothermally-heated springs along the shoreline.

-Gentoo penguins have established a rookery on this harbour, situated on the southwest side of Greenwich Island.
-Here you can see an abandoned Argentine refuge hut and a large glacier that stretches along the east and north sides of the bay.
-An abandoned sealing try pot is all that remains of the activity that brought men thousands of miles in tall ships to seek their fortune.
+Gentoo penguins have established a rookery on this harbour, which is situated on the southwest side of Greenwich Island.
+You can also see an abandoned Argentine refuge hut and a huge glacier stretching along the east and north sides of the bay.
+An abandoned try-pot is all that remains of the sealing activity that brought men thousands of miles to seek their fortune.